-The Wild Rose or the Dog Roses blooms are simply underrated.
-They line our roadsides and when they all bloom together light up our roads with deep pink to almost white flowers.
+The wild rose or the dog rose blooms are simply underrated.
+In the UK, they line our roadsides and when they all bloom together light up our roads with deep pink to almost white flowers.
 I know what you are thinking, he is getting a little to in touch with his feminine side on this one, but let me stop you.
 As a hungry cook certain ingredients excite me and this was one.
-I dare any cook to put his or her nose into a bowl of Wild Rose petals and not be excited about the possibilities of cooking with this ingredient.
+I dare any cook to put his or her nose into a bowl of wild rose petals and not be excited about the possibilities of cooking with this ingredient.
 Although one litre sounds like a lot of petals it isn’t.
 I got 4 jars worth out of this mix.

 Get Jam and Chutney Making Equipment here.